matrix-construct/construct/doc/STYLE.md

 > };
 > ```

+* Do not put uninitialized variables at the top of a function and assign them later.

+* Even though C++17 mandates [copy elision](https://en.cppreference.com/w/cpp/language/copy_elision)
+this project does not relax its comprehensive use of direct initialization.

 #### Use full const correctness

 `const` correctness should extend to all variables, pointers, arguments, and functions- not just "pointed-to" data.
 If it *can* be `const` then make it